prewired/prewired.github.io/src/pages/child-protection.md

 This policy has been drawn up on the basis of legislation, policy and guidance that seeks to protect children in Scotland.
 A summary of the key legislation and guidance is available from <https://www.gov.scot/policies/child-protection/>.

-## We believe that:
+## We believe that...

 * children and young people should never experience abuse of any kind
 * we have a responsibility to promote the welfare of all children and young people, to keep them safe and to practise in a way that protects them.

-## We recognise that:
+## We recognise that...

 * the welfare of the child is paramount
 * all children, regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation have a right to equal protection from all types of harm or abuse
 * some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues
 * working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people’s welfare.

-## We will seek to keep children and young people safe by:
+## We will seek to keep children and young people safe by...

 * valuing, listening to and respecting them
 * appointing a nominated child protection office who is also a Trustee